 13. Align the Incident Management System with your incident management process

-Nowedays the incident management systems (on-premise / cloud service) are very flexible and support wide range of configurations and integrations.
-However, if your system is not configured optimally it may be that professionals working with incident tickets may been to fill too much data manually and thus the risk of errors increases.
-Using process mining to analyse the actual events make it possible to streamline the system configuration itself and increase the happiness of the employees in incident management teams.
+Nowadays the incident management systems (on-premise / cloud service) are very flexible and support a wide range of configurations and integrations.
+However, if your system is not configured optimally it may be that professionals working with incident tickets may be to fill too much data manually, and thus, the risk of errors increases.
+Using process mining to analyze the actual events make it possible to streamline the system configuration itself and increase the happiness of the employees in incident management teams.

 14. Predict the outcome of currently open cases

-QPR ProcessAnalyzer with the OpenR integration is able to predict the outcome of any open incident using machine learning model based on actual incident management process data from earlier incident.
+QPR ProcessAnalyzer with the OpenR integration can predict the outcome of any open incident using machine learning model based on actual incident management process data from an earlier incident.
 It is possible to show a list of "incidents likely to fail the SLA" on a daily/hourly/weekly basis and let management react to the current situation and make decisions for resource allocation.

-15. Support for Robotic Process Automation for incident management process
+15. Support for Robotic Process Automation for the incident management process

 How to apply process mining for Incident Management process?